MSe1969/android_packages_apps_Jelly-prebuilt/README.md

 The apk file can't be directly side loaded and installed, it will be included and signed during the build process.

-All crdits go to the Lineage OS project (I've only assembled the unsigned apk file here)
+All credits go to the Lineage OS project (I've only assembled the unsigned apk file here)